-- 1. The Permittee shall retain a qualified biologist (at the Permittee's expense) to perform pre-construction surveys for American badger prior to initiation of Project activities including vegetation or Oeverburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion areas) that occur in potential badger habitat (grassland and low density woodland areas with less than 2 trees per acre). - 2.
-No more than two weeks before earthmoving activities begin within areas determined to be potential badger habitat (grassland and low density woodland with less than two (2) trees per acre) and that have not previously been disturbed, a qualified biologist shall conduct a survey for burrows/dens and American badgers of onsite areas within 500 feet of new quarrying or earthmoving activities.
-Surveys shall be submitted to the County for review prior to the removal of vegetation or Oeverburden, and earthmoving or earth-disturbing activities.
+- 1. The Permittee shall retain a qualified biologist (at the Permittee's expense) to perform preconstruction surveys for American badger prior to initiation of project activities including vegetation or Overburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion areas) that occur in potential badger habitat (grassland and low density woodland areas with less than 2 trees per acre). - 2.
+No more than 2 weeks before earthmoving activities begin within areas determined to be potential badger habitat (grassland and low density woodland with less than 2 trees per acre) and that have not previously been disturbed, a qualified biologist shall conduct a survey for burrows/dens and American badgers of onsite areas within 500 feet of new quarrying or earthmoving activities.
+Surveys shall be submitted to the County for review prior to the removal of vegetation or Overburden, and earthmoving or earth-disturbing activities.
 The purpose of the survey will be to determine whether burrows/dens exist within the area considered for disturbance within that construction year.
-Surveys shall not be required for areas already disturbed and/or where there is not American badger habitat present. - 3.
-If occupied burrows are found during pre-construction surveys, the biologist shall consult with CDFW and the County to determine whether the Project activities would adversely disrupt the breeding activity of the badger. - 4.
-If the biologist determines that construction activities would disrupt breeding activity, the Permittee shall ensure that occupied areas are avoided from March through August.
+Surveys shall not be required for areas already disturbed and/or where American badger habitat is not present. - 3.
+If occupied burrows are found during preconstruction surveys, the biologist shall consult with CDFW and the County to determine whether the project activities would adversely disrupt the breeding activity of the badger. - 4.
+If the biologist determines that construction activities would disrupt breeding activity, the Permittee shall ensure that occupied areas are avoided from

+March through August.
 Implementation of project activities within 500 feet of onsite occupied burrows during this time shall be delayed until a qualified biologist can determine that juvenile badgers are self-sufficient enough to move from their natal burrow and avoid project activities.
-Documentation shall be provided to the County Department of Planning, Building and Environmental Services.
+Documentation shall be provided to the PBES.